pacroy/hello-package/dotnet/README.md

 # hello

-This is a hello world demo .NET package.
+This is a hello world demo .NET Nuget package.

 ## Install